M+ Audio Guide

 An overview of the M+ audio guide interface.

-This project was led by Nic Chan, Jarijn Nijkamp, Jimmy K.K Lam from Studio Earth with the Digital and Editorial Content, and Learning and Interpretation team at M+.
+The M+ Audio Guide project was led by Nic Chan, Jimmy K.K Lam from Studio Earth, and Jarijn Nijkamp with the Digital and Editorial Content, and Learning and Interpretation team at M+.

 This case study was written by Rebecca Isjwara and Izumi Nakayama.